PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

 TODOS
-- reduce ambiguity between the word voxel and cube
+- reduce ambiguity between the word "voxel" and "cube"

 Pixels make up 2D pictures and worlds.
 The idea of Voxels is to make everything in a game out of 3D pixels or "voxels".